Routing table

 This guide synthesizes data from:

 Confidence tags ([Primary] / [Aggregator] / [Vendor] / [Judgment] / [Insufficient]) indicate the strength of underlying proof for each claim.
-Verified May 1, 2026.
+Originally published May 1, 2026; updated and re-verified June 13, 2026.
+Benchmark figures are labeled by exact benchmark (for example SWE-Bench Pro vs Terminal-Bench 2.0 vs BrowseComp vs HLE) and should not be combined into a single score.

-The AI landscape changes monthly.
-Treat specific benchmark numbers as snapshots and the underlying selection framework as durable.
+The AI landscape changes monthly, so this guide focuses on task routing rather than a single winner.
+Treat specific benchmark numbers as snapshots and the underlying routing framework as durable.
 For the latest benchmark snapshot, see the companion comparison chart as follows: !ai model benchmarks